 Onshape's Release Management and Approval Workflows give your company a fully integrated and formal release management process.

-It's easy to look at this announcement and say, "Great, Onshape now has PDM."
+It's easy to look at this and say, "Great, Onshape has PDM."
 But this functionality is much different than your old PDM software.
 What makes it so different?
 Let's take a look.

 1. It’s Fully Integrated